Maras59/rfp-api/server/README.md

 python manage.py createsuperuser
 ```

-and fill in prompts for creating super user as necessary
+and fill in prompts for creating super user as necessary.